 PHC 7056 – Longitudinal Data Analysis (3)

 Likelihood-based and semiparametric methods for longitudinal data and methods to deal with missing data in both settings.
-Discussion of impact of missing data both theoretically and practically on inference, and approaches to conduct sensitivity analysis for inference.
+Discussion of the impact of missing data both theoretically and practically on inference, and approaches to conduct sensitivity analysis for inference.
 Syllabus

 PHC 7066 – Large Sample Theory (3)